AnantharamanLab/SulfurReviewPaper/TOL_sulfur/README.md

 Parse to get DsrAB pair information.
 Manually curate the results based on the following method:

-Criteria to choose DsrAB in the same scaffold:
+Criteria to choose DsrAB on the same scaffold:

 1) Firstly pick DsrAB next to each other